Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Delta-matroids

 \end{theorem} A proof of this result can be obtained following the method used for the proof of Theorem~\ref{thm:rgpdm}.
 As such we omit its proof.
-The key points are that Equation~\eqref{eq: dmqtp} and Proposition~\ref{cor:dmtp} are used in place of Equation~\eqref{eq:dmttp} and Proposition~\ref{cor:vfdmtp}.
-The substitution functions that appear in Theorem~\ref{thm:rgpdm} are not needed in the final theorem statement because the variables of $Q(D;w,x,t)$ are not indexed by its elements.
+The key points are that Equation~\eqref{eq:dmqtp} and Proposition~\ref{cor:dmtp} are used in place of Equation~\eqref{eq:dmttp} and Proposition~\ref{cor:vfdmtp}.

-Matroids are precisely delta-matroids in which all feasible sets have the same carnality.
+Matroids are precisely delta-matroids in which all feasible sets have the same cardinality.
 In this situation the feasible sets are exactly the bases of the matroid.
-We use $r(M)$ to denote the rank of a matorid $M$.
-(It will always be clear whether $r$ is referring to the rank of a matroid or of a multimatorid, so the double use of $r$ should cause no confusion.)
+For a matroid $M$ on $E$, we use $r(M)$ to denote its rank and $n(M)$ to denote its nullity, that is, $|E|-r(M)$.
+We use $r(M)$ to denote the rank of a matroid $M$.
+(It will always be clear whether $r$ or $n$ is referring to the rank or nullity of a matroid or of a multimatroid, so the double use of $r$ and $n$ should cause no confusion.)

-For an arbitrary delta-matroid $D=(E,\mathcal{F})$, let $\mathcal{F}_{\max}$ and $\mathcal{F}_{\min}$ denote the set of feasible sets in $\mathcal{F}$ with maximum and minimum cardinality, respectively.
+For an arbitrary delta-matroid $D:=(E,\mathcal{F})$, let $\mathcal{F}_{\max}$ and $\mathcal{F}_{\min}$ denote the set of feasible sets in $\mathcal{F}$ with maximum and minimum cardinality, respectively.
 As in~\cite{zbMATH04185622}, $D_{\max}:=(E,\mathcal{F}_{\max})$ and $D_{\min}:=(E,\mathcal{F}_{\min})$ are both matroids.
 By considering the ranks of these matroids we can define a function $\sigma$ on delta-matroids by setting